 Every time a prospect clicks on an affiliate link, they will be referred to our website.
 The click is tracked throughout the marketing funnel.
 So, for example, if the prospect leaves the site but comes back after a week, the affiliate management system will know that the user is the same person you referred.

 When the prospect completes a purchase, then we generate revenue, and a portion of it is added as a commission to your account.
-In the case of a referred student who purchases a monthly membership, you will be getting a recurring commission for as long as they maintain their paid subscription with us.
+In the case of a referred student who purchases a monthly membership (subscription or payment plan), you will be getting a recurring commission for as long as they maintain their paid subscription with us.

 If you finally pull the trigger on actively promoting our school, you will probably have many questions: